hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 ### Merchant ID creation

-To use Apple Pay, you have to create an unique identifier, named **Merchant ID**. firstly, log in to your Apple developer account in [identifiers section](https://developer.apple.com/account/resources/identifiers/add/merchant).
+To use Apple Pay, you have to create an unique identifier, named **Merchant ID**.
+First of all, login to your Apple developer account in [identifiers section](https://developer.apple.com/account/resources/identifiers/add/merchant).
 Choose **Merchant IDs** from the left menu in **Identifiers** section, then, enter the merchant description.
 The Identifier field has to be unique and begin with "merchant".
 It is recommended to use the reverse domain name like the following example : **merchant.com.yourcompany**.
 Then click on **Continue** button.

 We recommend to use two merchant ID, one for the production environment and one for the staging environment.